-Festive tablescape designs range from fancy to simple.
-Celebrate the holidays with us as I share with you a table design that is easy to create and light in the budget.
+Did you know that festive Christmas tablescapes range from fancy to simple.
+Celebrate the holidays with us as I share a traditional holiday table decoration that is easy to create and budget-friendly.

 Festive tablescape ideas are so fun to share.
 When I was asked to create a table for a sorority Christmas party, I knew right away that this would be a good one to share.